-Well, folks, it looks like Google sure doesn’t hold back when it comes to Progressive Web Apps.
+Well, folks, it looks like Google sure doesn’t hold back when it comes to Progressive Web Applications (PWAs).
 Unless you didn’t know, your favorite photo gallery has now come to Desktop and Android devices in the form of Progressive Web App – an architecture that possesses the best of both worlds (Native App & The Web).

 Pre-requisites: Google Chrome version 67 (Desktop) or version 57 (Android) and above is required.

 Your old and sluggish Google Photos is no more!
 Google Photos PWA now performs substantially better, the user experience feels seamless and streamlined.
 Despite offering no major changes, your experience with Google Photos feels like a total step-up to what it once was.

 Visually, it looks a little bit neater.
 Several things about this new Google Photos PWA that stand out about above the rest are its launching time and its performance, which are surprisingly well-optimized even on older machines.

 Google Photos PWA comes with two additional options in the Settings panel for you to choose from:

 The Browser Notification option is self-explanatory in itself since with the adoption of Progressive Web Apps technology are the better performance, seamless native-app experience and the ability to send push notifications to its users.
 By turning on this option, you will be notified of every change and news regarding your Google Photos, just like how you would when using a smartphone.